Greginkansas/-openhab-openhab1wiki/Samsung-AC-binding.md

-**NOTE: There has been some issues with connection to newer Samsung Air Conditioner (2014-), this might be because of a changed method of communciation with the devices, if you have problems please check out the issue on this: [2863](https://github.com/openhab/openhab/issues/2863)**
+**NOTE: If your are getting a log message saying something like 'javax.net.ssl.SSLHandshakeException', you will need a newer version of the binding than 1.8.1 and check out the description on how to solve this; [2863] (https://github.com/openhab/openhab/issues/2863#issuecomment-192738255)**

 Documentation of the Samsung Smart Air Conditioner Binding.
 This Binding should be compatible with Samsung Smart Air Conditioner models